dr-harper/football-team-picker/README.md

 - Generate multiple team options for voting
 - Randomly generated team names, with local options for London and Hampshire (more regions can be added)
 - Export saved teams as an image to share with friends
+- Optional "Warren Mode" adds a chance for messages to be cheeky or lovely

 ### Local Development